siyelo/why-rails/README.md

 # Why Ruby on Rails? #

+A short presentation on why Im such a Ruby/RoR fanboi

 You can view this presentation if you install the showoff gem.

     $ gem install showoff